-Students are expected to be in their classes on school days.
-Those who are unable to attend school should use Edsby to stay up-to-date in their courses and connect with their teachers.
-When a parent/ guardian/homestay knows that a student will be absent, the school should be notified by phone, email (marg@tdchristian.ca), in writing, or in person prior to 8:30 a.m. of the day of the absence.
+On-campus and remote learners are expected to be in their classes on school days.
+Within ten minutes of the start of class, teachers will mark, in Edsby, each student as present or absent.
+Absent students should use Edsby and/or Zoom to stay current in their courses and to connect with their teachers.

+When a parent/guardian/homestay knows that a student will be absent, the school should be notified by phone, email (marg@tdchristian.ca), Edsby (click the absence button on a student's Edsby page), in writing, or in person prior to 8:30 a.m. of the day of the absence.

-Students are expected to be in their classes on time.
+Students are expected to be in class on time.
 Students who arrive late to school must sign in at the office for an electronic late slip.
-Students who have completed their courses for the day may leave early, provided they sign out at the office.
-Students who wish to leave early thereby missing class time must have permission from a parent or guardian via a signed note or message to the office.
+Students who wish to leave early must sign out at the office and have permission from a parent or guardian via a signed note or message to the office.
 A consistent pattern of lateness will result in a student's parent/guardian/homestay being contacted via phone, email, or Edsby to determine a way to change or curb the behaviour.
 Chronic lateness to a class or classes can result in detentions, suspensions, and/or the loss of a course credit.